Healthy Homes Assessment Timberlea

 Timberlea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory for all Timberlea and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Timberlea and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate compliance with each Healthy Homes Standards that apply or will be in force to the rental property.
+• Property managers and landlords have to keep records of their conformance with all Healthy Homes Standards that apply or will be in force during the tenure of the rental property.

 Starting 1 July 2021

-• Property managers and private landlords should make sure their rental properties comply in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Starting 1 July 2023

-• All houses let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes